Coleman, Florida

 Coleman is a city in Sumter County, Florida, United States.
-The population was 703 at the 2010 census.
-According to the U.S. Census estimates of 2018, the city had a population of 877.
+The population was 642 at the 2020 census.

 History

 Second Seminole War

-On June 8, 1840, Colonel W. J. Worth, Colonel Bennet Riley, and the Second and Eighth Infantry divisions transferred to Fort McClure to search the Lake Panasoffkee area for Seminole warriors.
+On June 8, 1840, Colonel W. J. Worth, Colonel Bennet Riley, and the Second Infantry and Eighth Infantry divisions transferred to Fort McClure to search the Lake Panasoffkee area for Seminole warriors.
 Three days later, the troops discovered an empty village.

 Modern town

-By 1853, Fort McClure was renamed Warm Springs.
+By 1853, the "Fort McClure" community was renamed "Warm Springs".

-In 1882, the town was renamed Coleman after Dr. B. F. Coleman.
+In 1882, it was officially incorporated as a municipality and renamed the "Town of Coleman" after Dr. B.F.
+Coleman.

-The main industries were citrus, cotton, and cattle.
-According to Broward Mill, the past president of the Sumter County Historical Society, Coleman became known for its cabbage production in the early part of the 20th century.
+The main industries were citrus, cotton, and cattle, but they also grew celery, cauliflower, cucumbers, lettuce, romaine lettuce, tomatoes, and onions.
+According to Broward Mill, the past president of the Sumter County Historical Society, Coleman became known for its cabbage production in the early part of the 20th century and by 1923, was called the "cabbage capital of the world".

+On June 20, 1908, the "City of Coleman" was incorporated as a municipality.
+However, it was officially reincorporated and chartered in 1925.

 In 1926, the West Palm Beach branch of the Seaboard Air Line began operations in Coleman.

+In 1966, the American Automobile Association (AAA) named Coleman the nation's biggest speed trap after the city's only police officer, Chief Ernest H. Barry, began lurking behind a billboard to catch speeding motorists.
+Barry arrested 369 motorists in just 5 months, all of them from out of town.
+In response, Governor W. Haydon Burns wrote a letter to Mayor J. F. Crawford, urging them to treat tourists as guests, after which Barry was fired.

 In 1992, Southwest Florida Water Management District (SWFWMD) officials approved the purchase of 8.762 acre on the northeastern shores of Lake Panasoffkee near Coleman for the purchase of environmental preservation.
 SWFWMD officials sought to preserve over 300 species and neighboring Lake Panasoffkee.
 Although some residents applauded the move, others, such as Sumter County Commissioner Jim Allen, felt that the agency would prevent public use of the land.

 Geography

-Coleman is located at 28.800331°N 82.068766°W.
+The approximate coordinates for the City of Coleman is located at 28.800331°N 82.068766°W.

 According to the United States Census Bureau, the city has a total area of 1.5 sqmi, all land.

 The city is in the South Central Florida Ridge section as defined by the United States Department of Agriculture.
 Most of Coleman's soils are sandy and moderately well drained or somewhat poorly drained.
 Topsoils are acidic, but subsoils may be alkaline with frequent presence of limestone boulders.
-A somewhat poorly drained, mildly alkaline sandy clay loam lies southeast of the built-up area.
+A somewhat poorly drained, mildly alkaline, sandy clay loam lies southeast of the built-up area.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Coleman has a humid subtropical climate zone (Cfa).